TDG-Platform/docs/ENVI_Spectral_Index.md

   },
   "submitted_time": "2016-06-15T18:08:16.235596+00:00",

-**Data Structure for Expected Outputs:**

-Your Processed Imagery will be written to the specified S3 Customer Location in a 1 band TIF format(e.g.  s3://gbd-customer-data/unique customer id/named directory/).

 ###Known Issues
 1) To run the task in a single workflow with AOP the tif file must first be removed from the AOP folder with the additional python commands listed in Advanced